isc-projects/stork/doc/user/overview.rst

   In case of a failure, the user can observe the reason for the failure and how the non-failed server is handling the situation.

-  The Stork server gracefully supports the hub-and-spoke feature.
+  The Stork server gracefully supports the hub-and-spoke Kea feature.

   Introduced in Stork 0.3.0.